pingcap/docs-cn/system-tables/system-table-inspection-result.md

 DETAILS   | max duration of 172.16.5.40:20151 tikv rocksdb-write-duration was too slow
 ```

-The following issues can be detected from the diagnosis result above:
+The following issues can be detected from the diagnostic result above:

 * The first row indicates that TiDB's `log.slow-threshold` value is configured to `0`, which might affect performance.
 * The second row indicates that two different TiDB versions exist in the cluster.